-I began posting a photo each day of how I would practice yoga that day.
+I began posting a photo each day of my yoga practice that day.
 I made it clear in my first post that yoga was not just asanas (physical poses), despite what mainstream media tells us.

 This challenge to me was more than just bending like a pretzel.
 The inner work was just as important.

-I showed up each day to practice yoga - the last thing I wanted to do was to take photos after feeling highly meditated.
+As I showed up each day to practice yoga, the last thing I wanted to do was to take photos after feeling #highlymeditated.

 This challenge started out as developing a yoga practice, but it evolved into something more than that.